dmgarcia2/html5/README.md

-This code is a example of html5 tags, css3 selectors and javascript html5 API.
+This code is a example of html5 tags.

 It is part of PhoneGap training curse.